ikawka/module-federation-cra/README.md

 # module-federation-cra

+Add module-federation support for your CRA project without ejecting and losing update support of react-scripts.
+Requires latest version of CRA with Webpack 5

 ## Credits

 A clone of [craco-module-federation](https://github.com/hasanayan/craco-module-federation).

-## Note

-Add module-federation support for your CRA project without ejecting and losing update support of react-scripts.
-Requires latest version of CRA with Webpack 5

 ## Install